hakngrow/capstone/README.md

 ####Python Package Index

 This package has been uploaded to the Python Package Index under the title 'ga-capstone-hakngrow'.
-Been on the index, you can install this package using pip.
+Being on the index, you can install this package using pip.
 Files particularly important for uploading to the Index include setup.py, MANIFEST.in, LICENSE, README.md and requirements.txt.
 For further details, refer to [Packaging Python Projects](https://packaging.python.org/tutorials/packaging-projects/).

 ###utils Package

-Config.py - Stores configuationr data used by this package AlphaVantageUtils.py - Interfaces with the AlphaVantage web API to retrieve stock prices PostgresUtils.py - Database functions that interfaces with the GCP Cloud SQL database ModelUtils.py - Contains utility functions for use in ML and DL models PriceUpdater.py - Utility to update stock prices stored in Cloud SQL FeaturesUpdater.py - Utility to update stock price features stored in Cloud SQL
+- Config.py - Stores configuationr data used by this package
+- AlphaVantageUtils.py - Interfaces with the AlphaVantage web API to retrieve stock prices
+- PostgresUtils.py - Database functions that interfaces with the GCP Cloud SQL database
+- ModelUtils.py - Contains utility functions for use in ML and DL models
+- PriceUpdater.py - Utility to update stock prices stored in Cloud SQL
+- FeaturesUpdater.py - Utility to update stock price features stored in Cloud SQL

 ###models Package